-- Cell culture supernatant: Remove particulates by centrifugation (10,000 x g 5 min), analyze immediately or aliquot and store at -20°C-80°C. Divide samples into aliquots to prevent multiple freeze thaws; use appropriate protease inhibitor cocktails for best results. - Serum: Allow the serum to clot in a serum separator tube (about 30 minutes-4 hours) at room temperature.
-Centrifuge at approximately 1000 X g for 15 min.
-Analyze the serum immediately or aliquot and store frozen at -20°C-80°C. - Plasma: Collect plasma using EDTA as an anticoagulant only.
-Other anticoagulants can interfere with the assay result.
-Centrifuge for 1000 x g within 30 minutes of collection.
-Assay immediately or divide into aliquots and store at -20°C-80°C; do not allow multiple freeze-thaw cycles.
+- Cell culture supernatant: Remove particulates by centrifugation (10,000 x g 5 min), analyze immediately or aliquot and store at -20°C-80°C. Divide samples into aliquots to prevent multiple freeze thaws; use appropriate protease inhibitor cocktails for best results. - Serum: Allow the serum to clot in a serum separator tube (about 4 hours) at room temperature or coat at 4°C overnight.
+Centrifuge at approximately 2000 X g for 15 min.
+Analyze the serum immediately or aliquot and store frozen at -20°C. - Plasma: Collect plasma using heparin, citrate or EDTA as an anticoagulant.
+Centrifuge for 15 min at 2000 x g within 30 min of collection.
+Assay immediately or aliquot and store samples at -20°C-80°C.